joem5636/WireFFT/README.md

 I have high frequency hesring loss snd the frequency responses of my ears drop off rapidly after sbout 4.5kHz.
-A device, Birders Ear, used to be avsilable which divided frenquencies by 3, 3, or 4 as well as offering a set of starting frequencies.
-This was a hardware device and is no longer made [I hsve one!].
+A device, Birders Ear, used to be available which divided frenquencies by 2, 3, or 4 as well as offering a set of starting frequencies.
+This was a hardware device, it was expensive[$500], and is no longer made [I have a used one from eBay!].

 My idea was to recreate this hardware device in software -- I knew FFT could do the filtering.I had an RPi4 with enough CPU power.
 What I didn't realise